 (2) Improved operational efficiency

 Like in any organization, leveraging data at scale can provide massive gains in operational efficiency, and this is similarly seen in government settings.
-For example, with better deployment of data talent, the city of Berlin was able to apply machine learning on its data to automatically identify fraudulent health bills of its civil servants, reducing tax payer money waste.
+For example, with better deployment of data talent, the was able to apply machine learning on its data to automatically identify fraudulent health bills of its civil servants, reducing tax payer money waste.

 The UK Government was able to save £1.24 billion by leveraging descriptive analytics to analyze technology vendor spend and avoid excessive procurement costs.
 Moreover, in the US, the city of Kansas was able to utilize data to prioritize housing inspections, leading to an 11-fold decrease in inspection times, and improved outcomes for citizens.
 (Harvard Ash Center)